rei/rei-cedar-docs/docs/foundation/typography/README.md

 ## Type Families

-Cedar design system uses a limited number of tokens for typography:
-- To define core styles
-- By using tokens, Cedar can respond to changes in the brand identity with minimal impact to the code
+Cedar design system uses a limited number of tokens for typography to define core styles.
+By using tokens, Cedar can respond to changes in the brand identity with minimal impact to the code.

 <br/>

-The Cedar team has defined typography specifications and values based on REI Brand:
+Cedar has defined typography specifications and values based on REI's brand guidelines:
 - Use these values with caution; type specifications could change
-- Cedar Design Systems team is tracking how options are used in components
+- The design systems team is tracking how options are used in components
 - List of typography values are available on the [Brand Typography tab](?active-tab=brand-typography)